zach1590/game-sales/README.md

-Project to learn about Spring Boot and React as well as full stack applications in general
+Small Project to learn about Spring Boot

 Data to initially populate the database was taken from kaggle from the following sources: